Faroe Islands – tidal energy to reach 100% renewable by 2030

 Site development is in progress and a site has been identified in Vestmannasund, a strait in the North West part of Faroe Islands.

-Installation of the first DG100 unit is planned for late 2019 or early 2020, with the following unit to be installed in 2020.
+Installation of the first DG100 unit is planned to the second quarter of 2020, with the following unit also planned to be installed in 2020.
 The project will be financed through a mix of equity and resources from Minesto and SEV together with public funding grants.
 Read more about the awarded funding grants Minesto has recieved for the Faroe Islands project below.

 Substantial opportunity to add tidal energy capacity